Vicenza The Veneto, Italy Travel Guide

 From Venice cruise terminals, public vaporetto or private water taxi services connect to Piazzale Roma or Venezia Santa Lucia train station for onward travel to Vicenza.

-Validate your bus ticket immediately after boarding.
+Validate the bus you are taking ticket immediately after boarding.
 Ticket inspectors make frequent checks.
 You will pay a fine if your ticket is not validated.